w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ### Becoming a Fellowship Member

-Currently, the only way to become a fellowship member is through an existing member who submits a `fellowshipCollective.addMember` extrinsic.
+Currently, the only way to become a Fellowship member is through an existing member who submits a `fellowshipCollective.addMember` extrinsic.
 See more information on [this Kusama SubSquare discussion](https://kusama.subsquare.io/post/6), which points to [these guidelines](https://docs.google.com/document/d/1nHa-7Na4u52CTZzq87HaKNptGjyQDWm9H7s7GRjJpMU/edit).